ShouqAlqureshi/LinguaMates/README.md

 # LinguaMates
 This project aims to implement an “Online Language Exchange and Learning Platform”.
 This platform connects language learners with native speakers for mutual language practice and cultural exchange.
-The following two users are involved in the application:
+Users embark on a thrilling journey of linguistic discovery as they connect with native speakers worldwide. make new friends, and unleash linguistic potential in the most exciting way possible, with a dynamic and engaging platform.